Yerba Buena Island Habitat Management Plan

 TIDA consistently seeks to align its practices and its contractor’s practices with Citywide programs and requirements such as those of the City’s Integrated Pest Management program.
 TIDA is also currently in the process of analyzing and identifying various appropriate means and methods in developing a sustainable O&M structure for both landscape maintenance and natural areas maintenance with the principles of the HMP serving to guide this process.

 San Francisco Biodiversity Policy:

 On April 17, 2018, the San Francisco Board of Supervisors unanimously approved the San Francisco Biodiversity Policy (Resolution No. 107-18) to elevate biodiversity as a citywide priority and ensure greater collaboration across 15 named City agencies, including TIDA.
 It established a framework for City departments to convey commitment and inspire action for protecting and enhancing biodiversity.
-The resolution contents built on almost two years of inter-agency collaboration and was co-sponsored by Supervisors Sandra Fewer and Jane Kim, with leading City departmental support provided by San Francisco Environment (SFE) and the San Francisco Planning Department.
+The resolution built on several years of inter-agency collaboration and was co-sponsored by Supervisors Sandra Fewer and Jane Kim, with leading City departmental support provided by San Francisco Environment (SFE) and the San Francisco Planning Department.

 Resolution 107-18 also specifies three requirements of the City agencies:

 - Participation in regular interagency biodiversity working groups

 - Articulation of a commitment to San Francisco’s Biodiversity Vision